PHorg Logo

 1876

-Engraved, sterling silver menu for a Dinner at the Palace Hotel
+Engraved, sterling silver menu for a Dinner at The Palace Hotel

 held in honor of its owner, Sen. William Sharon, in February, 1876.